 t: 571.216.5136 | e: ScenaMedia@gmail.com

-Press Night / Opening of Arturo Ui is Saturday, June 15, 2019 at 8:00 pm, at the ATLAS Performing Arts Center, 1333 H St. NE, DC.
-Members of the DC-area Press are asked to please RSVP to ScenaMedia@gmail.com to reserve your seat—or another performance through July 14.
+Press Night / Opening of AJAX is Monday, March 23, 2020 at 8:00 pm at the ATLAS Performing Arts Center, 1333 H St. NE, Washington, DC.
+Press Members: please RSVP to ScenaMedia@gmail.com to secure a seat.
+Or, kindly request an alternate date, if needed.

 SCENA Theatre brings the best international theatre to Washington, DC and stimulates cultural exchange between theatre artists, locally and worldwide.
 Founded in 1987 under the leadership of Artistic Director Robert McNamara and Managing Director Amy Schmidt, SCENA produces an annual season of plays, seasonally staged readings, as well as a Workshop Series aimed at developing new works from around the globe.
-To learn more about our mission or past stage productions, please visit ScenaTheatre.org (click on About oin the left menu).
+To learn more about our mission or past stage productions, please Click on the “About” link on the left menu.